PlaceReboot/cratera/README.md

 * A project for malicious purposes.
 (Including but not limited to backdoors, malware, etc.)
 * A project to be used in production.
 * Fast.
 It is not meant to be fast, it is meant to make debugging easier.
+* Beautiful.
+The code (atleast initially) isn't meant to look good or readable, it is meant to work.